 This is particularly useful for indoor tracks and treadmills, but it also has application outside as it increases accuracy when exercising out of GPS reception.
 Just attach it to your shoe, go outside, and start a run.
 The Foot Pod pace takes over if the GPS connection on your watch drops and vice versa.
 In a sense, the thing functions as a type of a consolidation system that broadcasts info via ANT+ to a wide range of Garmin devices.

-As first spotted by the5krunner, the next iteration of the device has just landed by the FCC.
+The next iteration of the device has just landed by the FCC.
 Unfortunately the filing does not reveal too much in terms of functionality or internal specs.
 But there are a few pics in the filing which give us some clues on what to expect.

 The next Foot Pod looks to be more circular in shape than its predecessor.
 Measuring 3 cm x 3.5cm, it is only slightly bigger than the CR2032 coin cell that powers it.